MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/microsoft-access-constantsoverview.md

 > [!NOTE]
 > Because the values represented by the intrinsic constants may change in future versions of Microsoft Access, you should use the constants instead of their actual values.
 You can, however, display the actual value of a constant by choosing the constant in the Object Browser or by typing ? _constantname_ in the Immediate window.

-You can use intrinsic constants wherever you can use symbolic, or user-defined constants, including in expressions.
+Use intrinsic constants wherever you can use symbolic, or user-defined constants, including in expressions.
 The following example shows how you might use the intrinsic constant **vbCurrency** to determine whether the variable is a **Variant** for which the **VarType** function returns 6 ( **Currency** ):

 ```vb
 Dim varNum As Variant